alifirhas/cmdk-revision/src/503-519/516-The-first-war-between-angle-led-by-roy.md

 The reason why he is so interested in the Worldstone is because Roy feels that this thing is probably a legacy of the creator!

-Yes, Roy felt that it should be the real legacy of the creator, not the legend of the so-called creation **** Anu's eyes.
+Yes, Roy felt that it should be the real legacy of the creator, not the legend of the so-called creation God Anu's eyes.

 As far as Roy knows at present, among the items related to the legacy of the creator, one is the demon's Bible stone tablet left in the abyss world, the other is the true book of heaven, and the other is Lilith's Red Sea Egg (suspected).
 The creator-like relics contain some kind of magical power, which are the traces and imprints left by the creator when he created thousands of worlds.